Create an Azure Database for MySQL server by using the Azure portal

 Open the MySQL Workbench application on your client computer.
 You can download and install MySQL Workbench from Download MySQL Workbench.

-In the Setup New Connection dialog box, enter the following information on the Parameters tab:
+In the Setup New Connection dialog box, enter your server connection information on the Parameters tab.
+Placeholder values are shown as an example.
+Replace the Hostname, Username, and Password with your own values.

 Select Test Connection to test whether all parameters are configured correctly.
 Then select OK to save the connection.